Aakriti14-grg/OS-assessments/Week3/week3.md

 **CPU and Memory Testing**

-stress-ng was selected due to its fine-grained workload control and ability to target specific system components.
+'stress-ng' was selected due to its fine-grained workload control and ability to target specific system components.
 It enables reproducible CPU and memory stress scenarios while maintaining predictable execution.

 **Storage Performance Testing**

-fio is widely used for storage benchmarking and allows flexible configuration of read/write patterns, block sizes, and concurrency levels, making it suitable for realistic disk performance evaluation.
+'fio' is widely used for storage benchmarking and allows flexible configuration of read/write patterns, block sizes, and concurrency levels, making it suitable for realistic disk performance evaluation.

 **Network Performance Testing**

-iperf3 provides accurate measurement of network throughput and is commonly used in enterprise environments.
+'iperf3' provides accurate measurement of network throughput and is commonly used in enterprise environments.
 It allows direct performance testing between the Server and Workstation virtual machines.

 **Application-Level Testing**

-nginx was selected as a lightweight and widely deployed web server.
+'nginx' was selected as a lightweight and widely deployed web server.
 It represents a realistic server workload that combines CPU usage, memory allocation, disk access, and network communication.

 ## 5️⃣ Testing Scope and Methodology Alignment

-At this stage, no performance testing is executed.
+At this stage, no performance testing is executed at this stage.
 The focus remains on:

 - Tool selection and justification